 - Gather all the ingredients.
 Soak 1 dried red chili pepper in a small bowl of water to rehydrate (until Step 10).

-- Cut off the top and bottom of the turnip.
+- Cut off the top and bottom of 6 Japanese turnips (kabu).

 - Peel off the skin of the turnips.

-- Turn the turnip upside down, with the cut side on the bottom.
-Then make a one crisscross incision (we call it kakushi bocho) in the bottom of each turnip so they will easily absorb the flavors.
+- Turn the turnips upside down, with the cut side down.
+Then, make one crisscross incision (we call it kakushi bocho) in the bottom of each turnip so they will easily absorb the flavors.

-- Once the turnip is tender, rinse thoroughly in running water, and gently squeeze out the water.
+- Once the turnips are tender from the salt water, rinse thoroughly in running water, and gently squeeze out the water.
 Be careful not to damage the fine cuts.
-Empty the salt water and place the turnips back in the bowl and add the marinade.
+Empty the salt water and place the turnips back in the bowl.
+Then, add the marinade (including the kombu).

-- Thinly slice the red chili pepper and add to the marinade (I do not include the seeds as they are too spicy).
-Marinade the turnips for at least 1 hour (up to 2 days) to pickle.
+- Thinly slice the red chili pepper and add it to the marinade (I do not include the seeds, as they are too spicy).
+Marinate the turnips for at least 1 hour (and up to 2 days) to pickle them.

-- To serve, gently squeeze out the marinade, separate out the “petals” of chrysanthemum.
-Place the chili slices (and yuzu/lemon peel slices – optional) in the center of the turnip.
+- Gently squeeze out the marinade, separating the “petals” of chrysanthemum.
+Garnish with the chili slices and yuzu peel or lemon peel slices (optional) in the center of the turnip.